lwasser/lwasser.github.io/_posts/2022-09-15-earth-data-science-corps-tribal-hispanic-colleges.md

 ## Building earth and environmental data science capacity at smaller schools

-Our program goal was to build capacity at these schools to teach earth and environmental data intensive science.
-We also wanted to build awareness of job potential in this space.
+Back to the EDSC, our program goal was to build capacity at these schools to teach earth and environmental data intensive science.
+We also wanted to build student awareness of job potential in this space.

 While I think we did the former well, I am not convinced about the latter... more on that in a bit.